-The UK High Yield Dividend Aristocrats 2020 are U.K. stocks that have increased or maintained their dividend for ten consecutive years.
+The UK High Yield Dividend Aristocrats 2021 are U.K. stocks that have increased or maintained their dividend for at least 10 consecutive years.
 But that alone does not qualify a stock as UK High Yield Dividend Aristocrat.
-To be included on the list, a company must meet the following criteria as stated in the S&P UK Dividend Aristocrats fact sheet:
+In order to be included on the list a company must meet the following criteria:

 - The company must be a member of the S&P Europe BMI domiciled in a eurozone country.
 The stock must also trade in Euros on a stock exchange in the eurozone.

 - The stock must have increased or maintained stable its dividend for at least 10 consecutive years.
 The yield cannot be greater than 10%.
 New index constituents must have a maximum of 100% dividend payout ratio.
 Existing index constituents must have a non-negative dividend payout ratio.

 - The stock must have a market capitalization of at least $1 billion.

 - The average daily value traded (ADVT) must be at least $5 million.